atugman/Cloud-Innovation-Summit-Docker/codelab.md

 ## Phase 1.4 – Review the Latest Scan and Evaluate Drift

 Now that the scan has completed, let’s see if we were able to improve the security posture of our environment and prepare for compliance reporting.
+Thinking back to SecureBank, this is a great chance to see the impact that our team new members (Kali Linux and Gene Hackman) have had in their short tenures as CISO and Lead Security Engineer.

 Navigate back to the (latest) validation results: